CERVICAL MYELOPATHY

 - Typing, handwriting, buttoning a garment, and placing a key in a door may all become more difficult for the person.

 - The legs may seem heavy, or the person may find it difficult to move faster.
-If the legs don’t move where they’re supposed to, balance issues might arise, necessitating the use of a walking cane and/or handrails.
+A walking cane and/or handrails may help.

 - It’s possible that pain develops in the neck or that your range of motion becomes limited as walking becomes difficult with balance issues.